awsdocs/amazon-rds-user-guide/doc_source/CHAP_CommonTasks.Connect.md

 Before attempting to connect to your DB instance, configure your VPC for your use case\.
 The following are common scenarios for accessing a DB instance in a VPC:
 + **A DB instance in a VPC accessed by an Amazon EC2 instance in the same VPC** – A common use of a DB instance in a VPC is to share data with an application server that is running in an EC2 instance in the same VPC\.
 The EC2 instance might run a web server with an application that interacts with the DB instance\.
-+ **A DB instance in a VPC accessed by an EC2 instance in a different VPC** – When your DB instance is in a different VPC from the EC2 instance that you're using to access it, you can use VPC peering to access the DB instance\.
++ **A DB instance in a VPC accessed by an EC2 instance in a different VPC** – In some cases, your DB instance is in a different VPC from the EC2 instance that you're using to access it\.
+If so, you can use VPC peering to access the DB instance\.
-+ **A DB instance in a VPC accessed by a client application through the internet** – To access a DB instance in a VPC from a client application through the internet, you configure a VPC with a single public subnet, and an internet gateway to enable communication over the internet\.
++ **A DB instance in a VPC accessed by a client application through the internet** – To access a DB instance in a VPC from a client application through the internet, you configure a VPC with a single public subnet\.
+You also configure an internet gateway to enable communication over the internet\.

   To connect to a DB instance from outside of its VPC, the DB instance must be publicly accessible\.
 Also, access must be granted using the inbound rules of the DB instance's security group, and other requirements must be met\.
 For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
 + **A DB instance in a VPC accessed by a private network** – If your DB instance isn't publicly accessible, you can use an AWS Site\-to\-Site VPN connection or an AWS Direct Connect connection to access it from a private network\.